Report this

 In this tutorial, you will work on the different file operations in Python.
 You will go over how to use Python to read a file, write to a file, delete files, and much more.
 File operations are a fundamental aspect of programming, and Python provides a robust set of tools to handle them efficiently.

 We’ll start by understanding how to open files in different modes, such as read, write, and append.
 Then, we’ll explore how to read from and write to files, including handling different file formats like text and binary files.
-We’ll also cover how to handle common file-related errors, such as FileNotFoundError, and best practices for managing file resources using the with statement.
+We’ll also cover how to handle common file-related errors, such as FileNotFoundError and UnicodeDecodeError, and best practices for managing file resources and character encodings.
+You’ll see why the with statement is the standard for safe file handling.

-In addition to basic file operations, you will learn more advanced topics like copying and moving files, working with directories, and using libraries like shutil and os for file manipulation.
+In addition to basic file operations, you will learn more advanced topics like copying and moving files and working with directories.
+We will explore both the traditional os and shutil libraries and introduce pathlib, Python’s modern, object-oriented approach to filesystem paths.

 By the end of this tutorial, you’ll have a comprehensive understanding of file operations in Python and be well-equipped to handle file-related tasks in your projects.